apfrade/ConfidenceMeasure/README.md

-# ConfidenceMeasure
+# Confidence Measure Tool

 ### Introduction

 Here we provide the confidence measure as a ready to use tool that can be wrapped around classification models.

 The confidence measure enables one to:
 	1. increases model robustness
 	2. quantify prediction trust
 	3. operate a classifier virtually up to any accuracy level

 The confidence measure can be used for one, or ################